All Episodes

 That's correct.

-In this in this school, have there been difficulties with respect to uh to having the Muslim population that you have.
+In this school, have there been difficulties with respect to having the Muslim population that you have?

-Well, I would say that that perhaps in Dearborn uh in our schools that that took place twenty years ago.
+Well, I would say that perhaps in Dearborn, in our schools, that that took place 20 years ago.

-That uh, you know, because the uh the Arab community has been in this city since the nineteen twenties, and most prevalent since probably the mid sixties and seventies.
+That Because the Arab community has been in this city since the 1920s and most prevalent since probably the mid-60s and 70s.

-Um so those kinds of conflicts we do don't see those um within our schools.
+So those kinds of conflicts, we don't see those within our schools.

-Are there do do do racial conflicts occur or ethnic conflicts uh occur among kids?
+Are there do racial conflicts occur or ethnic conflicts occur among kids?

 Yes, but it's nothing different than what occurs in other high schools among high school kids arguing about girls or football or what have you.

-I I appreciate I appreciate I appreciate what you're saying because again we need to say, and I I'm sure it's true because it's true in San Diego.
+I appreciate what you're saying because, again, we need to say, and I'm sure it's true because it's true in San Diego, not all Muslims, obviously, are terrorists.

 The problem I'm having is that all the terrorists seem to be Muslim.